neka-nat/vin-keras/README.md

 # vin-keras

-This is a implimentation of [VIN(Value Iteration Networks)](https://arxiv.org/abs/1602.02867) in keras.
+This is an implimentation of [VIN(Value Iteration Networks)](https://arxiv.org/abs/1602.02867) in keras.

 * 16x16 Grid world datasets from [vin(chainer) repository](https://github.com/peisuke/vin)